Reference

 GET/healthexemptLiveness + uptime + version.
 Used by k8s probes and defenseclaw doctor.

-GET/statusrequiredActive connector + enforcement flags + connector_mode + provenance.
+GET/statusrequiredActive connector roster + enforcement flags + legacy connector_mode + connector_modes (one entry per active connector: connector, mode, policy_mode, enforcement_surface, telemetry, proxy_intercept) + provenance.
 Used by defenseclaw status and the TUI.

 GET/v1/connectorsrequiredLists every connector registered in the gateway (name, description, source, hook capabilities, tool inspection mode).